chimericalidea/openzipkin.github.io/pages/architecture.md

 We originally built Zipkin on Cassandra for storage.
 It's scalable, has a flexible schema, and is heavily used within Twitter.
-However, we made this component pluggable, and we now have support for Redis and MySQL.
+However, we made this component pluggable, and we now support Redis and MySQL.

 Zipkin Query Service
 --------------------